Q&A: SVB CEO’s view of the venture ecosystem

-Greg is a Class A Director for the Federal Reserve Bank of San Francisco, the chairman of TechNet and a member of the executive council of the Silicon Valley Leadership Group (SVLG), where he was the chairman from 2014-2017.
-Greg was also a member of the U.S. Department of Commerce’s Digital Economy Board of Advisors from 2016-2017.
+Greg holds key positions that enable him to contribute to policymaking and advocate for the innovation economy at the highest levels: In 2019, he was elected a Class A Director for the Federal Reserve Bank of San Francisco and chairman of TechNet.
+He is a member of the Executive Council of the Silicon Valley Leadership Group, which he chaired from 2014 to 2017.
+Greg also served as a member of the US Department of Commerce Digital Economy Board of Advisors from 2016 to 2017.

 Greg earned a bachelor’s degree in business from Indiana University.